 |Microsoft||Various cognitive functions||Available||Available||Available||3rd party developers use company's APIs to build RPA apps|

 Hope you enjoyed this overview of RPA marketplaces.
-Feel free to get in touch with us with your RPA related questions:
+Feel free to read more on RPA or get in touch with us with your RPA related questions: